Make your own no-sew buffalo check curtains with this simple tutorial.

 The first thing I did was go to Hobby Lobby and buy navy and white buffalo check fabric.

-It is a duck cloth fabric and really good quality.
+It is a duck cloth fabric and is really good quality.
 It was $9.99 a yard, but I used a 40% off coupon.
 I bought 4 yards for $24.

 Not only was I able to make curtains for my kitchen and dining area, but I have plenty leftover to make those adorable buffalo check pumpkins I mentioned, plus a couple of other things.